AInsights Entry for (Z)-jasmone (CAS: 488-10-8)

 5. Use in Fragrances

-(Z)-jasmone is a versatile ingredient in perfumery, commonly used in floral, green, and chypre fragrance families.
-It acts as a middle note, providing a natural and fresh floral character.
-Typical concentration ranges in fragrance formulations are from 0.1% to 1%, depending on the desired intensity and product type.
-Its moderate volatility allows it to blend well with both top and base notes, contributing to the overall harmony of the fragrance.
+(Z)-jasmone is a versatile ingredient in the fragrance industry, used across various fragrance families, including floral, green, and chypre.
+It serves as a middle note, providing a natural and fresh floral character.
+Typical concentrations in perfumes range from 0.1% to 1%, depending on the desired intensity and fragrance type.
+Its moderate volatility allows it to blend well with both top and base notes, enhancing the overall complexity of the fragrance.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts